helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 # => ActiveModel::UnknownAttributeError (unknown attribute 'bands' for Band.)
 ```

 Our good ol' friend the exception is telling us that our hypothesis was right.
-So what can we do to fix this?
-Hmm, I think our bestie `require` can step in and help here. `require` will return the value associated with the `bands` key, so let's chain that on and see what happens:
+The `create` method received a Hash-like object with an unknown attribute, and not an Array.
+So what can we do to fix this? `require` will return the value associated with the `bands` key, so let's chain that on and see what happens:

 ```
 params.permit(bands: [:name, :year]).require(:bands)
 # => [<ActionController::Parameters {"name"=>"Radiohead", "year"=>1985} permitted: true>, <ActionController::Parameters {"name"=>"Refused", "year"=>1991} permitted: true>]

 Band.create(params.permit(bands: [:name, :year]).require(:bands))
-# => Created the records
+# => Created the records and returned them in an Array
 ```

 Wow!
 That worked!!
 We called `permit` first, so that we could accept an Array of data.
 That returned a `Parameters` object containing more `Parameters` structured as a Hash.
 To get the Array associated with the `bands` attribute from there, we just had to call `require`.
 Not too shabby.